Thoregon/thoregon.truCloud/doc/mediathek.md

 ## Folders & Tags

 - folder: fix defined list of descriptors
-- tags: virtual (search) folder wih variabe content
+- tags: virtual (search) folder with variable content

 ## Migrations

-create of new storages and migrations are user/admin decissions --> credentials to other storage services
+create of new storages and migrations are user/admin decisions --> credentials to other storage services

 - migrate content to another storage
 - select files
     - by tag(s)

+## All Files Directory

+- keep a directory in the mediathek for all file hashes with soul
+- also 'embedded' files
+- maintain usage (or define a query: where is the soul referenced)
+    - garbage collection

 ## Alternatives to encryption